The 6 players Barcelona signed along with Luis Suarez & how they fared

 Romario, Rivaldo, Ronaldo, Ronaldinho, Neymar… Barcelona have been blessed to have some of the greatest Brazilian footballers in history represent their club.

-They’ve also had the likes of Keirrison, Henrique and Fabio Rochemback, of whom endearingly bungling right-back Douglas can be filed alongside.
+They’ve also had the likes of Keirrison, Henrique and Fabio Rochemback, alongside whom endearingly bungling right-back Douglas can be filed.

 The Belgium international’s stock had fallen so much during his latter years at Arsenal that their fans couldn’t quite believe their luck when Barcelona offered £15million for his services.